raphamorim/rio/docs/docs/configuration-file.md

 [renderer]
 performance = "High"
 backend = "Automatic"
-disable-renderer-when-unfocused = false
+disable-unfocused-render = false
 ```

 ## Fonts

-Configure fonts used by the terminal
+Configure fonts used by the terminal.

 Note: You can set different font families but Rio terminal
 will always look for regular font bounds whene